dan-schel/css-template/documentation.md

 content.
 To change the background color, you can override the `--col-accent` for that element.

+### 7.1.
+Input button styling

+Each of the styles mentioned above are available for input buttons, with the `input-btn-` prefix rather than `btn-`.
+However these styles may have inconsistant sizes due to borders.
+This issue was resolved with puesdo-elements for regular buttons but was impossible for input buttons as they do not support puesdo-elements or any form of inner element.
+The use of regular `<button>`s are preferred for this reason.

 ## 8. Generic content templates

 The `content-XX` mixins define generic layouts mainly designed for use with